A Jewel In The Desert

 Bye for now.

 Abu Dhabi Airport hosts Etihad Airways which I found to be excellent.
-I have flown with them several times and will again.
+I have flown with Etihad several times and will again.
+I recommend them for service, comfort and attention to detail.